Paths of Glory: Plot

-Dax, who was a criminal defense lawyer in civilian life, volunteers to defend the men at their court-martial.
+Dax, a criminal defense lawyer in civilian life, volunteers to defend the men at their court-martial.
 The trial, however, is a farce.
 There is no formal written indictment, a court stenographer is not present, and the court refuses to admit evidence that would support acquittal.
-In his closing statement, Dax denounces the proceedings: "Gentlemen of the court, to find these men guilty would be a crime to haunt each of you till the day you die."
-Nonetheless, the three are sentenced to death.

-The night before the execution, Dax confronts Broulard at a ball, with sworn statements by witnesses attesting to Mireau's order to shell his own trenches, in an attempt to blackmail the General Staff into sparing the three men.
-Broulard takes the statements but brusquely dismisses Dax.

-The next morning, the three men are taken out to be shot by firing squad.
-Dax, suspecting Roget for his nomination of Paris, forces Roget to lead the executions.
-While a sobbing Ferol is blindfolded, Paris refuses Roget's offer of a blindfold and reacts ambiguously to Roget's meek apology.
-Arnaud, meanwhile, is so badly injured after having started a fight in prison that he must be carried out in a stretcher and tied to the post.
-All three men are executed.
+In his closing statement, Dax angrily denounces the proceedings.
+Dax later informs Broulard that Mireau had ordered their artillery to fire onto French soldiers.
+Sentence of death is confirmed and the condemned men are ordered shot by firing squad.

-Following the executions, Broulard breakfasts with the gloating Mireau.
-Broulard reveals he has invited Dax to attend and tells Mireau that he will be investigated for the order to fire on his own men.
-Mireau storms out, protesting that he has been made a scapegoat.
-Broulard then blithely offers Mireau's command to Dax, assuming that Dax's attempts to stop the executions were a ploy to gain Mireau's job.
-Discovering that Dax was in fact sincere, Broulard rebukes him for his idealism, while the disgusted Dax calls Broulard a "degenerate, sadistic old man".
+Following the executions, Broulard tells Mireau that he will be investigated for shelling his own men.
+Mireau denounces this as a betrayal by his commanding officer.
+Broulard offers Mireau's vacant command to Dax, assuming Dax's attempts to stop the executions were a ploy to gain Mireau's job.
+Discovering Dax was sincere, Broulard rebukes him for his idealism, and Dax in turn denounces Broulard's nihilism.

-After the execution, some of Dax's soldiers are carousing at an inn.
-They become more subdued as they listen to a captive German girl sing a sentimental folk song.
-Dax decides to leave without informing the men that they have been ordered to return to the front.
-His face hardens as he returns to his quarters.
+After the execution, some of Dax's soldiers carouse loudly at an inn but grow more subdued as they listen to, then join in, with a captive German girl as she sings a sentimental German folk song, The Faithful Hussar.
+Dax leaves without informing the men that they had been ordered to return to the trenches.